-Experiments were conducted on Dell Inspiron laptop computers running Microsoft Windows XP operating system with 1.73 GHz processors and 1 GB RAM with a medium specification desktop PC to host the RTI rtiexec software.
-These computers were connected through a 100 Mbps CISCO switch and the RTI process (rtiexec.exe) was started on one of the computers.
-The results of the execution times for each of the scenarios were based on the average of five runs.
+Experiments were conducted on Dell Inspiron laptop computers running Microsoft Windows XP operating system with 1.73GHz processors and 1GB RAM with a medium specification desktop PC to host the RTI rtiexec software.
+These computers were connected through a 100Mbps CISCO switch and the RTI process (rtiexec.exe) was started on one of the computers.
+The results of the execution times for each of the scenarios were based on the average of 5 runs.
 The results show that the conventional model with one hospital took approximately 14 minutes to run for a whole simulated year.
 The run time rose to 78 minutes when the model ran with two hospitals and to approximately 17.5 hours with three hospitals.
 The addition of the fourth hospital increased the execution time to 35.8 hours.
-Compared to this, the execution time for the distributed model was 7.2, 7.8, 10.3 and 15.5 hours for the 1Hospital, 2Hospital, 3Hospital and 4Hospital scenarios, respectively.
+Compared to this, the execution time for the distributed model was 7.2, 7.8, 10.3 and 15.5 hours for the 1Hospital, 2Hospital, 3Hospital and 4Hospital scenarios respectively.

 It is thus apparent that the versions with one or two hospitals are less time consuming to run using the conventional approach.
 Conversely, when a third and fourth hospital are added then the distributed method bests the runtime of the conventional approach.
 There also appears to be an exponential escalation of the runtime in the conventional version while increasing the number of hospitals in the model.
 This is quite a contrast to the substantially smaller and smoother rise in the runtime in the distributed method.
 Further, a more exhaustive analysis of the results reveals another significant feature.
-Every model for each method was monitored for its execution time per simulated month until the end of the run (1 year) as Fig. 7 shows.
+Every model for each method was monitored for its execution time per simulated month until the end of the run (1 year) as Figure 7 shows.

 The graph clearly demonstrates that for the conventional method there is an upwards incremental trend in the runtime per added month.
-Especially for the model with one NBS supply centre and three hospitals, this trend is apparent right from the first month (the reason for this is the enormous number of entities in the system, each of which carries many attributes, increases the computation time exponentially even though there is no exponential element in the functions of the model).
+Especially for the model with one NBS supply centre and three hospitals, the monthly runtime rockets up from month 10 and over.
+For the model with four hospitals, this trend is apparent right from the first month (the reason for this is the enormous number of entities in the system, each of which carries many attributes, increases the computation time exponentially even though there is no exponential element in the functions of the model).
 The fluctuations in the runtimes between consecutive months are due to random variation.